Contact

 Once the little apricot fruits appear and grow up to about a marble size the fruit is hand thinned by a team of workers.
 It will size up as the weeks go by then continue towards summer.
 Harvesting largely begins in January and is very labour intensive, but the reward of the months of careful preparation that goes into fetching through a high-quality product that delights the consumer in New Zealand and overseas is priceless.

-Willowbrook Orchard have their eldest son Peter working at the market most weekends, he followed his parents into the industry for about 25 years after leaving school.
-John and Diana have two grown up grandchildren (Peter 's children Sherri and Jack).
+Willowbrook Orchard had their eldest son Peter working at the market most weekends, he followed his parents into the industry for about 25 years after leaving school.
+John & Diana's other son Adam drives the fruit over with his family and the wider family members all helping out on Market day these days to get fruit to Market.

-During the harvest season staff numbers increase to about 15-20 to help haul off the fast-ripening apricot crops.
+During the harvest season staff numbers increase to about 15-20 to help haul off the fast-ripening apricot crops in the past.
 The orchard produces several varieties of these.
-Each variety has its own flavor and point of use.
+Each variety has its own flavour and point of use.
 John is always happy to explain which varieties are best for what, whether it be preserves, jams, chutneys or eating fresh.

 Diana wrote weekly cooking columns using fruit for the ODT and Southland Times some years back which generated a cookbook describing uses of various types of stone-fruit.